charliecalvert/CloudNotes/Assignments/BitlyInteractive.md

     cp spec/bitly-links.js public/data/bitly-links.json
 ```

 Then you need to transform the JavaScript in bitly-links.json into real JSON.
 The simplest way to do this is to block copy the entire contents of the file.
 Then navigate to the [jsonlint.com](http://jsonlint.com/).
 Now best all the code from **bitly-links.json** into the text box on the jsonlint web site.
 Click the **Validate** button.
 Your JavaScript code will fail the test.
 That is because it is not pure JSON.
-In particular, there are two problems:
+In particular, there are three problems:

+- We need to remove the comments at the top of the file
-- There is a variable declaration at the beginning
+- There is a variable declaration at the beginning of the object declaration that needs to be deleted.
-- And a semicolon at the end
+- And we also need to remove a semicolon at the end of the object

-Suppose this was the contents of the file:
+Suppose this were the contents of the file:

 ```javascript
 var bitlyLinks = {